 Our Temple’s diverse membership has grown to over 850 families.
 A variety of programs (religious, educational, cultural, social and recreational) are offered to all ages, from preschool to senior citizens.

-The supervising minister is Reverend Marvin Harada, and the Resident Minister is Reverend Matt Hamasaki.
+The Resident Minister and Interim Rinban is Reverend Matt Hamasaki.